camieelaine/camieelaine/README.md

 ### I'm Camie.
 Based in Alaska, USA 📍
 Accomplished data and analytics engineer, currently working as a Lead Data Engineer with Aetna/CVS Health Medicare Stars Data Intelligence team. :computer:

-I use the modern cloud data stack to develop pipelines to provide data products and analytical solutions. 🌱
+I use the modern cloud data stack to develop pipelines to provide data products and analytical solutions. :chart_with_upwards_trend:

-What I'm working with :chart_with_upwards_trend:
+What I'm working with

 | Languages and Frameworks | Visualization |  Data Orchestration and </br> Processing  | Databases  |
 | ----------- | ------------- |  --------------|------------|